Cisco SCE8000 GBE Topology and Topology-Related Parameters

 Either an inline installation or an optical splitter or Switched Port Analyzer (SPAN) installation may be used for monitoring only.

-A backup Cisco SCE platform is connected in a cascade configuration with the primary Cisco SCE platform so that, although all processing is performed only in the active Cisco SCE 8000 GBE, the standby Cisco SCE 8000 GBE is constantly updated with all the necessary information so that it can instantly take over processing the traffic on the data links should the active Cisco SCE 8000 GBE fail.
+A backup SCE platform is connected in a cascade configuration with the primary SCE platform so that, although all processing is performed only in the active Cisco SCE8000 GBE, the standby Cisco SCE8000 GBE is constantly updated with all the necessary information so that it can instantly take over processing the traffic on the data links should the active Cisco SCE8000 GBE fail.

 If link continuity is a high priority, an external optical bypass module can be installed on the link.
-(See the ""Link Continuity" section" and the ""Cisco SCE 8000 GBE Optical Bypass" section".)
+(See the "Link Continuity" section on page 3-7 and the "Cisco SCE8000 GBE Optical Bypass" section on page 2-10.)

 Note In cascade configuration, installation of an external optical bypass module is highly recommended.